DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

   ... // user application logic
   return
 }
-reactAgent = llmobs.wrap('agent', reactAgent)
+reactAgent = llmobs.wrap({ kind: 'agent' }, reactAgent)
 {{< /code-block >}}

 ### Tool span

-To trace an LLM span, specify the span kind as `tool`, with optionally specifying the following arguments.
+To trace an LLM span, specify the span kind as `tool`, with optionally specifying the following arguments on the options object.

 #### Arguments